Dezra and Irene

 It was the same with Carolyn and Ronnie; they wanted a connection with him, and he didn’t bother.

 Jody was young when we separated, so she remembers him as someone she met one summer when he was home.
-And he asked her what present she would like, and he would buy it for her (it was roundabout her birthday) she was so excited, and all the next day she was waiting for this fantastic present it never did arrive.
-He had had the thanks and the smiley face from her, the hero!
+He asked her what present she would like, and he would buy it for her (it was around her birthday).
+She was so excited, and all the next day, she was waiting for this fantastic present, but it never arrived.

 She wasn’t affected by him like the others.
 She accepted it and continued; he wasn’t a part of her life.